DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + Object detection algorithm detects and classifies objects in images using a single deep neural network.
 It is a supervised learning algorithm that takes images as input and identifies all instances of objects within the image scene.
 The object is categorized into one of the classes in a specified collection with a confidence score that it belongs to the class.
 Its location and scale in the image are indicated by a rectangular bounding box.
 + Semantic segmentation algorithm tags every pixel in an image with a class label from a predefined set of classes.

+#### Other options for training algorithms

+Up to now, the focus has been exclusively on Amazon SageMaker built-in algorithms, but there are other options for training algorithms:

++ Use Apache Spark with Amazon SageMaker
++ Submit custom code to train a model with a deep learning framework like TensorFlow or Apache MXNet
++ Use your own custom algorithm and put the code together as a Docker image
++ Subscribe to an algorithm from AWS Marketplace

 ## References:

 AWS Certified Machine Learning Specialty 2023 - Hands On!